Azure/communication-ui-library/docs/releases/creating-a-release.md

   prerelease -.-o|Create Pull Request| main
 ```

-After running the action there are two manual steps you must do:

-- Create a PR of `release/<release-tag>` into `main` to merge the release branch back into `main`.
-This PR should be merged after the release is complete.
-- Disable the beta checks on the CI if this is a stable release, or the stable checks if this is a beta relase.
+After running the action, you must disable the beta checks on the CI if this is a stable release, or the stable checks if this is a beta relase.
 This is to ensure that any cherry pick PR's going into release dont run against the wrong build flavor in CI causing failures.
 Editing the [CI workflow](../../.github/workflows/ci.yml): Modify the output `JSON` string to remove the `beta` flavor for `stable` releases / `stable` flavor for `beta` releases.

 ## Step 2: Prepare for release